-The Center’s vision is to become a premier research and educational institution recognized for innovative, independent research and significant contributions to policy development and health care system improvement.
-Its mission is to promote health and value in health care delivery by conducting rigorous research and policy in the United States and internationally.
-With its extraordinary breadth and depth of expertise, the Center will have a vital impact on the transformation of health care.
+A Collaboration between the USC School of Pharmacy and the USC Price School of Public Policy, our vision is to be a premier research institution recognized for innovative, independent research that makes significant contributions to policy and health improvement.
+With an extraordinary breadth and depth of expertise, the Schaeffer Center has a vital impact on the positive transformation of healthcare.

 At the Schaeffer Center, we offer the human and technical capacity necessary to conduct breakthrough interdisciplinary research, exceptional policy analysis and leading-edge training, with more than 50 distinguished scholars investigating a wide array of topics.
 Our work is augmented by a visiting scholars program and partnerships with other universities that allow outside researchers to benefit from our unparalleled infrastructure and data collections.
 The Schaeffer Center actively engages in developing excellent research skills in new investigators who can become innovators of the future.
 At the same time, we support the next generation of healthcare leaders in creating strong management, team-building and communication skills.

 The Schaeffer Center brings together health policy experts, a seasoned pharmacoeconomics team, faculty from across USC — including the Keck School of Medicine, the Dworak Peck School of Social Work and the Viterbi School of Engineering — and a number of affiliated researchers from other leading universities to solve the pressing challenges in healthcare.